pretix/pretix-docs/docs/trust/security/pci-dss.md

 <!-- md:hosted -->

-If you use our Software-as-a-Service offering, pretix Hosted, we are responsible for complying with many of the requirements.
+If you use our SaaS offer, pretix Hosted, then the responsibility to comply with many of the requirements lies with us.

 Specifically, we ensure that the technical configuration of our systems is in line with all technical requirements listed in SAQ A.
 We ensure all required processes for security policies, risk management, employee training, and incident response are in place on our end.